jovicarvalho/jovicarvalho/README.md

 ### Hey guys!😀

       🔹 I'm a software developer.
+      🔹 Graduating in:
-      🔹 Graduating in Bachelor of Science and Techology in the Federal University of Maranhão - Brasil.
+            🔸 Bachelor of Science and Techology in the Federal University of Maranhão - Brazil.
+            🔸 Bachelor of Software Engineering in Estácio University - Brazil.
       🔹 Love programmming, discoverying and learnig new things.

 <div  align="center" >